1leolem1/Implied-PDF-from-crypto-option-prices/README.md

 Man City are playing Luton at home (which they are this weekend), they have a payoff of 1.1 Their implied odds of winning are 1/1.1 ~ 91% (including the premium charged by the bookmaker)

 It's the same thing in this case.
 You pay a premium p betting the stock will expire in the butterfly range.
-Using simple geometry, your average payoff will be 1/2 * range_width.
+The average payoff will be max_payoff/2 = bfly_range/2.

 The implied odds for this range are given by: premium / average payoff